- 1 The Keyboard

 - Pixelbook support

 - Pixel Slate support

-When you contact support or a user community for help, you might be asked to share your Chromebook’s build details.
+For example, when you contact support or a user community for help, you might need to share your Chromebook’s build details.
 This information is available on the Settings app.
 Here is a guide explaining how copy build details.